 Hannah Flowers is a singer and harpist from St. Paul, Minnesota.
 Classically trained from a young age, she discovered Traditional Irish music as a teenager and hasn’t looked back since.
 Known for her sensitive and lyrical accompaniment of songs as well as her syncopated and rhythmic accompaniment of dance tunes, Hannah enjoys exploring the full depth of traditional Irish music and song.
-She hold a B.A. in music and a Master's Degree in Irish Traditional Music Performance from Maynooth University in Ireland.
+She holds a B.A. in music and a Master's Degree in Irish Traditional Music Performance from Maynooth University in Ireland.